 Mouse over nodes to highlight their connection paths between entities.
 Select nodes to see performance metrics and all of their connections, including any external services they are connected to.

-Use service maps to visualize and monitor complex architectures:
+Use service maps to visualize and monitor complex architectures.
+For a tutorial introducing the latest features, select the service map's question question-circle icon.

 Nodes are the basic building blocks for your map.
 You can add a variety of node types including: